 Open & Close

-This is a more simpler example of CSS image gallery design that is minimal yet effective.
-For demo purposes, the creator has made use of colorful cards to execute the gallery.
+This is a simpler example of CSS image gallery design that is minimal yet effective.
+The creator used colorful cards to execute the gallery for demo purposes.
 However, you can easily replace them with images you wish.
-The cards are placed in an orderly manner giving the whole interface an organized feel.
+The cards are placed orderly, giving the whole interface an organized feel.
 Each of the images also executes a smooth hover effect and upon a click, it displays the overall content below the gallery section.
 Unlike most other examples this CSS design is also perfect for blogs, product pages and more.
-It is also responsive which means that all of the elements adjust automatically to every device screen size.
+It is also responsive which means that all elements adjust automatically to every device screen size.